openHubAfrica/oha-classroom/README.md

-# oha-classroom
+## About oha-classroom
 oHa Classroom is an interactive classroom app for schools.
 Parts of the Open Hub Africa's "School Creative" products.